distbit0/distbit.xyz/about.md

 ## Background

-I previously worked at Butter on conditional funding markets, which use prediction markets to estimate the effect of funding proposals on a chosen metric.
-I have also consulted for DeFi protocols, including Fringe Finance and Increment Finance, on mechanism design and cryptoeconomic security.
+At Butter, I have worked on conditional funding markets, which use conditional prediction markets to estimate the effect of funding proposals on a chosen metric.
+I have also consulted for defi protocols, including Fringe Finance and Increment Finance, on mechanism design and cryptoeconomic security.

 ## Selected writing